Principal Investigator

 Matthew N Aniagu

-Matthew is a first-year Graduate student in the department of Biological Sciences at the University of Manitoba.
-He graduated with a Bachelor’s degree in Biotechnology from VSUET Russia in 2021 and worked in the Agro-Biotech Industry prior to joining the Van Nest Lab as an MSc Candidate within the department of Biological Sciences, University of Manitoba.
-His research is focused on studying the Behaviours of Honey bees and how they emit constant and modulated electric fields during waggle dance.
+Matthew graduated with a Bachelor’s degree in biotechnology from VSUET Russia in 2021 and worked in the agro-biotech industry prior to joining the Van Nest Lab as a graduate student.
+His research is focused on studying the behaviours of honey bees and how they sense and interpret modulated electric fields associated with the waggle dance.
 Outside of academia, he enjoys sports, reading, and outdoor activities.

 Undergraduate Students